Monday, January 31, 2011

 5. How has the speaker of "Tintern Abbey" changed in the five years since he first visited?
 How is he the same?
 Do you think it is significant that he addresses his younger sister in the poem?
 Please use specific lines from the poem in your response.

-Preface, Wordsworth writes of "emotion recollected in tranquility" that leads to "the spontaneous overflow of feelings."
+6. In his Preface, Wordsworth writes of "emotion recollected in tranquility" that leads to "the spontaneous overflow of feelings."
 What does this mean?
 Can it really happen?
 Has it happened to you?
 If you feel comfortable relating an experience where this has happened, I would love to read about it.

 Innocence & Experience.